MicrosoftDocs/power-pages-docs/power-pages-docs/admin/accessibility.md

 ### Liquid templates and content snippets

-When custom HTML and [Liquid](../liquid/liquid-overview.md) content are added to the portal, accessibility must be taken into consideration.
-The person making the changes to the Liquid templates and [content snippets](../configure/customize-content-snippets.md) is responsible for ensuring that the content they add is accessible.
+When custom HTML and [Use Liquid](../configure/liquid-overview.md) content are added to your Power Pages site, accessibility must be taken into consideration.
+The person making the changes to the Liquid templates and [Content snippets](../configure/content-snippets.md) is responsible for ensuring that the content they add is accessible.
 It's important to make sure that customizations adhere to the required policies, such as WCAG 2.1, US Section 508, or ETSI EN 301 549.

 The [WCAG 2.1 Quick Reference](https://www.w3.org/WAI/WCAG21/quickref/) provides a list of the WCAG requirements with links to the full descriptions.

 ### Power BI

-Portal allows you to bring your Power BI reports/dashboard as a [first party component](../getting-started/add-power-bi.md); however, as a Power BI report and dashboard author, you should make sure your Power BI reports and dashboards are accessible.
+Power Pages allows you to bring your Power BI reports/dashboard as a [first party component](../getting-started/add-power-bi.md); however, as a Power BI report and dashboard author, you should make sure your Power BI reports and dashboards are accessible.
 For more information, see [Power BI accessibility guide](/power-bi/create-reports/desktop-accessibility-creating-reports).

 ### Quick tips for accessible content

 - Make sure a non-sighted or visually impaired person can do everything a sighted user can do.

-- Test your portal by zooming in to 400 percent.
+- Test your Power Pages site by zooming in to 400 percent.
 Make sure the text is readable, and pages and controls function as expected.
 For more information, go to [WCAG 1.4.10](https://www.w3.org/WAI/WCAG21/Understanding/reflow).

 - Color contrast matters.
 Use a color contrast tool to help you see the contrast ratio.
 For more information, go to [WCAG 1.4.3](https://www.w3.org/WAI/WCAG21/Understanding/contrast-minimum.html).